peteroupc/peteroupc.github.io/graphics.md

 [^2]: Especially if the library is self-contained and implements the specification with as little source code as possible.
 It would not be within the spirit of this document to, say, display more polygons or vertices at a time than the maximum allowed using programming tricks, but any such tricks should not be hardware-accelerated.
 An example of a 2D library that follows the spirit of this specification, even though it doesn't necessarily meet its requirements exactly, is called [**_Tilengine_**](https://github.com/megamarc/Tilengine).

-[^3]: Tileable wallpapers employing more than 256 colors are acceptable, though not preferable, if they otherwise meet all requirements here, since they can be dithered to this color palette using known techniques.
+[^3]: Tileable wallpapers employing more than 256 colors are acceptable, though not preferable, if they otherwise meet all requirements here, since they can be reduced to this color palette using known techniques for color dithering.